 It should be noted that you, the resident, have to live in the building every day and see it every time you approach the front facade, so that personal color preference, if any, (especially for the body color) is an important factor to consider.

 4. When your materials reach me I will email you preliminary information as well as instructions on collecting color cards.
 After a full analysis of your materials I will provide you with several suggested body colors to consider.
-These colors will likely be culled from historic period sources such as paint brochures, house plan books and magazines. [to see how this is accomplished click here] I will also provide you with my “Color Testing Instructions.”
+These colors will likely be culled from historic period sources such as paint brochures, house plan books and magazines.
+I will also provide you with my “Color Testing Instructions.”
 These have proven very successful in assisting my clients in the color decision process.
 After you decide on the body color(s), I supply suggestions for several different detail color combinations. (trim and accent colors) These are sets of colors that “work together” to highlight major elements and show off the architectural style of the building and are based on historic color schemes in my reference materials.
 These include old painting manuals, paint supply catalogues and historic photographs.
 The colors I suggest will match readily available national brand paints.

 5. Since color is such an individual choice, I urge clients to “test-paint,” with supplied specific instructions, and to provide feedback on their impressions, thoughts and feelings about the color suggestions.
 This testing of the various colors allows you to see the “real color” in your light conditions in your landscape.
 The finalized color scheme is then turned into “color placement map pages.”
 These are gray-scale prints of your photos marked up with colored pencil and labeled to indicated in detail what colors go where on the house facades. [to see an example of that process click here] This device provides an overall idea how things will look, as well as specifics about what colors go where on porches, windows and other architectural details, to give to your painter.
 Paint contractors love these “map” pages as it makes price quotes and paint placement much easier.